Santhoshi003/dex-amm/README.md

 Results:

-* ✔ Contracts compile successfully
+* Contracts compile successfully
-* ✔ All 30+ tests pass
+* All tests pass
-* ✔ Coverage ≥ 80%
+* Coverage meets requirements
-* ✔ Docker environment works as specified
+* Docker environment works as expected

 ---

-## Conclusion
+## Summary

-This project demonstrates a complete, test-driven implementation of a Uniswap-style AMM DEX.
+This project provides a complete implementation of a Uniswap-style AMM DEX, demonstrating decentralized trading mechanics, liquidity economics, and smart contract design best practices.
-It covers **core DeFi mechanics**, **economic modeling**, **smart contract security**, and **containerized evaluation**, providing a strong foundation for more advanced decentralized exchange designs.
+It serves as a solid foundation for more advanced decentralized finance systems.